Amazon Parrots

 FAQs

-1. How long does an Amazon parrot live?
+1. How long do Amazon parrots live?

-3. Have any Amazon parrots become extinct?
+3. Have any Amazon parrots gone extinct?

 5. Which species of Amazon parrot is the rarest?